-8.0 Providers must work in partnership with DFCS to facilitate visits between the child and their family, as well as between the child and their siblings.
+- 8.0 Providers must work in partnership with DFCS to facilitate visits between the child and their family, as well as between the child and their siblings.
 This includes providing transportation of the child placed with the provider, as practical.
-Providers will also work in conjunction with DFCS to provide transportation to court.
+Providers will also work in conjunction with DFCS to provide transportation to court. - 8.1 Providers role in permanency is to provide supportive services to assist DFCS in achieving permanency for children.
+Permanency support services include identifying, documenting and partnering with DFCS to address the following: - Defining and linking interventions to barriers to achieving permanency; - Teaching the child and family the skills to live successfully in a family setting; - Assertively reaching out to "hard-to-reach" or "resistant" families; - Helping siblings maintain or reconstitute their relationship through phone contact and visitation; - Identifying extended family or other caring adult connections who may be able to provide permanency or support for the child and family; - Providing the parents and guardians with strategies to manage their own stress, as well as manage their child's challenging behaviors; - Working with DFCS to arrange for family therapy, family support and skill-building activities for the family; - Operating on the principle that family contact is a right, not a privilege; - Supervising family visitation, coordinating unsupervised transitional family visitation, coordinating and monitoring visiting schedule and plan; - When reunification is not possible, working with DFCS to pursue adoption or transition to another permanency option; - Helping children who will not be returning home to have the optimal level of involvement with their families; and

-- 8.1 Providers role in permanency is to provide supportive services to assist DFCS in achieving permanency for children.
-Permanency support services include identifying, documenting and partnering with DFCS to address the following: - Defining and linking interventions to barriers to achieving permanency; - Teaching the child and family the skills to live successfully in a family setting; - Assertively reaching out to "hard-to-reach" or "resistant" families; - Helping siblings maintain or reconstitute their relationship through phone contact and visitation; - Identifying extended family or other caring adult connections who may be able to provide permanency or support for the child and family; - Providing the parents and guardians with strategies to manage their own stress, as well as manage their child's challenging behaviors; - Working with DFCS to arrange for family therapy, family support and skill-building activities for the family; - Operating on the principle that family contact is a right, not a privilege; - Supervising family visitation, coordinating unsupervised transitional family visitation, coordinating and monitoring visiting schedule and plan; - When reunification is not possible, working with DFCS to pursue adoption or transition to another permanency option; - Helping children who will not be returning home to have the optimal level of involvement with their families; and - Other strategies as dictated by individual cases. - 8.2 When permanency is achieved, the provider must work with DFCS, families, treatment providers and other stakeholders to transition children into the permanent placement. - 8.3 Providers must attend/participate when invited to an FTM, Multi-Disciplinary Team (MDT) meetings, Juvenile Court Reviews, Citizen Panel hearings, and transitional discharge planning meetings as requested by the Division. - 8.4 Providers must have contact with the child's birth parents, guardian or other permanency person (EPEM-Every Parent Every Month) in order to support the DFCS case plan unless, in accordance with the DFCS case manager, the provider is not expected to conduct EPEM contacts.
+- Other strategies as dictated by individual cases. - 8.2 When adoption has been identified as the youth's permanency plan, providers must provide the requested documents to DFCS within fifteen (15) days of the request from DFCS. - 8.3 When permanency is achieved, the provider must work with DFCS, families, treatment providers and other stakeholders to transition children into the permanent placement. - 8.4 Providers must attend/participate when invited to an FTM, Multi-Disciplinary Team (MDT) meetings, Juvenile Court Reviews, Citizen Panel hearings, and transitional discharge planning meetings as requested by the Division. - 8.5 Providers must have contact with the child's birth parents, guardian or other permanency person (EPEM-Every Parent Every Month) in order to support the DFCS case plan unless, in accordance with the DFCS case manager, the provider is not expected to conduct EPEM contacts.
 The frequency, type, mode and purpose of the contacts must be negotiated with the DFCS case manager.
 Within the first 30 days of placement, providers must communicate with DFCS to understand each individual child's permanency plan, the DFCS EPEM plan and to establish the provider's EPEM plan.
 The provider's EPEM plan should be updated when the ISP is updated, when the DFCS case plan or EPEM plan is changed or when events dictate.
 If in accordance with the DFCS CM, the provider is not required to conduct EPEM contacts, this must be documented in the child's case record.